JOJ0/discodos/README.md

 `disco import -zz` --resume 2500

-Currently the following data will be put in the DiscoBASE by the *Brainz match process:
+The "*Brainz match process" puts in the the following data into the DiscoBASE:

 - BPM
 - key